M2-brane indices on Higgs vacua and black holes: Superconformal indices of M2-branes at finite and complex- phase diagrams

 Let us start with $N = 1$.
 The $N=1$ case is rather special because in this case the theory is free and dual to a pair of a hyper and a twisted hypermultiplets.
 This relation can be understood as both mirror symmetry \cite{Intriligator:1996ex} and Aharony duality \cite{Aharony:1997gp}.\footnote{Recently, it has been shown that a large class of 3d mirror symmetry, and its $SL(2,\mathbb Z)$ generalization, can be derived from 3d Aharony duality \cite{Bottini:2021vms,Hwang:2021ulb,Comi:2022aqo}.
 Thus, it is not surprising that these two classes of dualities share common examples.} The equality of their indices has been analytically proved in a few different ways, e.g., using the q-binomial theorem \cite{Krattenthaler:2011da} and using the wall-crossing of the vortex quantum mechanics index \cite{Hwang:2017kmk}.

 The crucial point is that these decoupled hypers persist even in the higher $N$ cases, implying that there is no black hole state in the $N=1$ case.
-According to recent discussions, at finite $N$, one can distinguish the graviton states and the black hole states, or more precisely, the states corresponding to smooth horizonless geometries and the others, by their supercharge cohomology \cite{Chang:2024zqi}.
-It has been proposed that the smooth horizonless states remain BPS for arbitrary $N$, which is why they are called monotone states, while the black hole states are accidentally BPS for some range of $N$, which is why they are called fortuitous states, instead.
+According to recent discussions, at finite $N$, one can distinguish the graviton states and the black hole states, or more precisely, the states corresponding to smooth horizonless geometries and the others, by their supercharge cohomology \cite{Chang:2024zqi}.\footnote{Very recently, fortuitous states of ABJ(M) theories with $k > 1$, including the large-$k$ regime, have been discussed \cite{Kim:2025vup,Belin:2025hsg,Behan:2025hbx}.
+It would be interesting to extend these analyses to the $k=1$ case, which is dual to our ADHM theory, and to compare with our results in order to understand the growth of fortuitous states.} It has been proposed that the smooth horizonless states remain BPS for arbitrary $N$, which is why they are called monotone states, while the black hole states are accidentally BPS for some range of $N$, which is why they are called fortuitous states, instead.
 Since the states in the $N=1$ case remain decoupled and BPS for arbitrary $N$, all of them are monotone and thus correspond to smooth horizonless states.

 Since $N=1$, all the corrections in the large-$N$ expansion are of the same order as the leading contribution.
 Thus, there is no reason to expect that the actual $N=1$ index and that from the leading large-$N$ free energy \eqref{eq:free} would agree.
 Furthermore, the fact that the $N=1$ case does not include any black hole state makes the agreement more unlikely because, in the large-$N$ limit, this leading piece is interpreted as the black hole contribution.
 However, rather unexpectedly, in the actual comparison, this leading contribution provides a reasonably good approximation of the index, at least in the certain range of $Q$.
 See the left plot in Figure~\ref{fig:n=1}.
 For comparison, we also present the graviton index (red dots) derived from the gravity side, which is given by \cite{Bhattacharya:2008zy}